bh654-dev/Interactive-Lab-Hub/Lab 1/README.md

 acknowledging their contributions, and credit any other influences (YouTube, Github, Twitter, a friend who lent you a lamp) that informed your recreation.

-I collaborated with Shenye Wang on this lab.
-We worked together to recreate the Philips Hue interaction, including planning the interaction scenarios, developing the light prototype, and recording the final video demonstration.
+I collaborated with Shenye Wang on this lab, we worked together to recreate the Philips Hue interaction, including planning the interaction scenarios, developing the light prototype, and recording the final video demonstration.
----

 # Part 2 — ReMastering the light